Khel Khel Mein (2021 film): Release

 The teaser of the film was released on 30 October 2021.
-The teaser received mixed reviews due to the resemblance of the story line with Bollywood's 2006 coming-of-age drama Rang De Basanti.
+The teaser received mixed responses, particularly due to the resemblance of the storyline to Bollywood's 2006 coming-of-age drama Rang De Basanti.
 The official trailer was released on 8 November 2021.
 The film was theatrically released nationwide on 19 November 2021 and was the first film to be released in the country after the COVID-19 lockdown.

 Production

 Development

 On 26 February 2021, Sajal Aly and Bilal Abbas Khan shared on their social media handles that they were leading actors in the film.
 Besides Aly and Khan, Sheheryar Munawar joined the cast for an extended cameo appearance.
 The cast also includes veterans such as Samina Ahmed, Manzar Sehbai (who played the older version of Munawar), Marina Khan, Javed Sheikh and Farhan Ally Agha.
 Qureshi revealed about the genre of the film that it will be a historical/ drama, much different to his previous films.
-On 11 July 2021, Qureshi shared on his social media handle that shooting of film has been completed and it took 50 days to complete.
+On 11 July 2021, Qureshi shared on his social media handle that the shooting of the film has been completed and it took 50 days to complete.